Orbifold Morse-Smale-Witten complex

 \begin{proof} By the previous lemma, \eqref{bdy1} only consists of orientable critical points.
-Consider two orientable points $q$ and $q' := g \cdot q$ appearing non trivially in \eqref{bdy1}.
+Consider two orientable points $q$ and $q' := g \cdot q$ appearing non-trivially in \eqref{bdy1}.
 We need to show that coefficients of $q$ and $q'$ are equal.
 However, this is obvious since $g$ and $g^{-1}$ give the sign preserving isomorphisms between $\mathcal{M} (\bar{p}, q) $ and $\mathcal{M} (\bar{p}, q')$.
-This is because we chose orientations on unstable manifolds at each orientable critical points of $f$ so that they are $G$-invariant. \end{proof}
+This is because we chose the orientation on the unstable manifold at each orientable critical point of $f$ in a $G$-invariant way. \end{proof}